 Great Langdale is a wonderful Lake District valley with spectacular scenery all around.
 The enclosed valley is surrounded by some mighty Lakeland mountains such as Langdale Pikes, Bowfell, Crinkle Crags and Pike O’Blisco.
 The road runs along the green valley floor as far as Old Dungeon Ghyll which is a popular starting place for many mountain walks.
 A good way to appreciate the surroundings more is by walking the relatively level but rough track which continues up Mickleden valley for approx 2 miles from the car park.
-Old Dungeon Ghyll Hotel provides refreshments.
+Adjacent to the car park is the Old Dungeon Ghyll Hotel which provides refreshments.
 National Trust pay and display car park.

 Approx 0.7 miles further down the valley is Stickle Ghyll car park where the steep path up to Stickle Tarn and Langdale Pikes begins.
 Refreshments are available here at the New Dungeon Ghyll Hotel and Sticklebarn Tavern.
 National Trust pay and display car park.

-Turn left out of Old Dungeon Gyhll and continue down Great Langdale valley with pleasing views of surrounding fields and hills.
+Turn left out of Old Dungeon Gyhll and continue down Great Langdale valley with pleasing views of surrounding lush pastures and hills.
 Pass Stickle Gyhll car park and continue for approx 1.7 miles to enter the village of Chapel Stile.
 In the village is Holy Trinity church up on the left, the village store, Brambles cafe and seasonal public toilets also on the left, followed by Wainwrights Inn on the right.
-Leaving the village you soon pass the Langdale Hotel Estate and not far beyond you reach the attractive open expanse of Elterwater Common and a cross roads where you turn right to Elterwater.
-Soon enter Elterwater village and arrive at a T junction at the village green.
+Leaving the village, you soon pass the Langdale Hotel Estate and not far beyond you reach the attractive open expanse of Elterwater Common and a cross roads where you turn right to Elterwater village.
+Soon enter the village and arrive at a T junction at the village green.
 Continue ahead and the village car park is immediately on the left.